fortran-lang/fpm-docs/pages/index.md

 :class-card: sd-border-0 sd-bg-danger sd-px-5 sd-py-1 sd-rounded-3
 :shadow: none

-Fortran package manager
+Fortran Package Manager
 ^^^

 Package manager and build system for Fortran
 :::

-Welcome to the documentation for the Fortran package manager (fpm).
+Welcome to the documentation for the Fortran Package Manager (fpm).
 This documentation is divided in four parts.
 Select one of the topics below to continue.